New hockey team coming to Baton Rouge starting in the fall after Zydeco departure

 "We wanted to keep the continuation of having hockey," Hodes said at the Wednesday announcement of the unnamed Baton Rouge Hockey Club.
 "In October, you will see the puck drop in Raising Cane's River Center."

-Hodes explained that talks to bring another hockey team to the ice in the River Center started when it became apparent that the Zydeco would not be continuing in Baton Rouge.
-The new team will be owned by Andreas Johansson, who also owns the Binghampton Black Bears, the first Federal Prospects Hockey League team to win three consecutive championships.
+Hodes explained that talks to bring another hockey team to the ice in the River Center started when it became apparent that the Zydeco would not play in Baton Rouge next season.
+The new team will be owned by Andreas Johansson, who also owns the Binghamton Black Bears, the first Federal Prospects Hockey League team to win three consecutive championships.

 "I saw it as my main task to bring in a really strong group that can really help take this further and keep it going," Johansson said.